 2. Present Position: Data gathering and integration, projections, risk mapping, and tax analysis.

 This four-step structure creates clarity, transparency, and repeatability.
-A more detailed
+For a more detailed description of each phase, see the 4-Step Planning Process.

 Making Sense of the Advice-Only Financial Planning Landscape